Sexual cannibalism: Adaptive foraging

 The adaptive foraging hypothesis is a proposed pre-copulatory explanation in which females assess the nutritional value of a male compared to the male's value as a mate.
 Starving females are usually in poor physical condition and are therefore more likely to cannibalize a male than to mate with him.
 Among mantises, cannibalism by female Pseudomantis albofimbriata improves fecundity, overall growth, and body condition.
 A study on the Chinese mantis found that cannibalism occurred in up to 50% of matings.
+Partial sexual cannibalism occurs among sagebush crickets, where the female consumes the wings and spermatophore of the male to obtain nutrients for egg production.

 Among spiders, Dolomedes triton females in need of additional energy and nutrients for egg development choose to consume the closest nutritional source, even if this means cannibalizing a potential mate.
 In Agelenopsis pennsylvanica and Lycosa tarantula, a significant increase in fecundity, egg case size, hatching success, and survivorship of offspring has been observed when hungry females choose to cannibalize smaller males before copulating with larger, genetically superior males.
 This reproductive success was largely due to the increased energy uptake by cannibalizing males and investing that additional energy in the development of larger, higher-quality egg cases.
 In D. triton, post-copulatory sexual cannibalism was observed in the females that had a limited food source; these females copulated with the males and then cannibalized them.

 The adaptive foraging hypothesis has been criticized because males are considered poor meals when compared to crickets; however, recent findings discovered Hogna helluo males have nutrients crickets lack, including various proteins and lipids.
 In H. helluo, females have a higher protein diet when cannibalizing males than when consuming only house crickets.
 Further studies show that Argiope keyserlingi females with high-protein/low-lipid diets resulting from sexual cannibalism may produce eggs of greater egg energy density (yolk investment).